Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 * Fairness Metrics: Researchers and practitioners have developed different fairness metrics to measure bias in machine learning models, including Equal Opportunity Difference, Disparate Misclassification Rate, and Treatment Equality [^19].
 These metrics help assess how fairly the model treats different groups.
 * Post-hoc Analysis: This involves examining an AI system’s decisions after deployment to identify instances of bias and understand its impact on users and society. [^20]

+For more informaiton please head to [Model Development](https://www.paritii.com/section/model-development).

 ### Data Retention and Deletion Strategy for Handling Ethical and Privacy Issues
 Data retention is the storing of information for a specific period, and it helps businesses reduce costs, legal risks, and security threats to users and organizations.
 To successfully implement a data retention policy, incoming and existing data must be properly classified and organized based on risk level and intended use.
 Privacy regulations require two types of data deletion processes: